 Many children can finish or graduate early from high school and begin their trade or college degrees a lot earlier than most of their school peers.
-By doing so, these early school-leavers can also finish their college or trade studies much earlier than is normal.
+By doing so, these early school leavers can finish college or trade studies much earlier than normal.
 The trick is encouraging students to pursue the things they love and showing children they’re capable of doing many things they think they might not be able to do.
-By building their confidence, you’ll find your learners rise to the challenge and gain a significant advantage over their high school peers.
+By building their confidence, your learners rise to the challenge and gain a significant advantage over their high school peers.

 In this article, we’ll look at how to graduate high school at age 16 (or earlier), the benefits of finishing high school early, and what to do after you’ve made this move.
 Let’s get started!

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

 Many parents ask themselves, ‘Should I let my child graduate early from high school?’
 Some feel they might be negligent and deprive their children of something vital the final year or two of high school offers.

 But, there seem to be few disadvantages to finishing early and many good reasons to graduate high school early.
 These benefits include:

 - being able to finish a trade or college degree earlier than your peers to get a headstart on a career or business plans

 - not wasting ages 16 to 18 in unnecessary work

 - giving your children more motivating study as students usually choose their own trade or college degree

 - getting a financial headstart by saving earlier (as students finish tertiary education earlier)